lohedges/cxx-template/README.md

 the source code from which it was compiled.
 This allows any bugs to be traced to a specific version of the code.
 As such, an abbreviated version of the git commit hash is passed as a command-line `#define` directive.
-When using the library the user can access version information through the`COMMIT` constant.
-The included demo codes show examples of how to print the commit information.
+When using the library the user can access version information through the `COMMIT` and `BRANCH` constants.
+The included demo codes show examples of how to print version control information.

 ### Clean ouput
 By default make's rather verbose output is entirely suppressed using the